 A Parent-Child Love Story

 When Amy O’Dell’s son, Jacob, was diagnosed as an infant with extensive development delay and doctors offered little guidance to help him thrive, she built upon her therapy and counseling background to extensively study neurodevelopment and related interventions.
 Finding her passion through dedicated purpose, Amy has spent the past three decades becoming a leading innovator and global authority on special needs education and neurobiology.
-Her development of the Interpersonal Whole-Brain Model of Care and its delivery has effectively transformed the standard of care in neuroscience today, positively changing the lives of more than 4,000 children with neurological disorders.
+Her development of the Interpersonal Whole-Brain Model of Care and its delivery has effectively transformed the standard of care in neuroscience today, positively changing the lives of more than 4,000 individuals with neurological disorders.

 The Jacob’s Ladder methodology combines science and love to help individuals reach their true potential.